PARRISH – In the church year, Lent is a penitential season when many schedule personal retreats in anticipation of Easter.

-Lent begins at DaySpring on Wednesday, Feb.
-14, Ash Wednesday, where the traditional Anglican Ash Wednesday service, with imposition of ashes, will be observed.
-Other opportunities include:
+Lent begins at DaySpring on Wednesday, March 6, Ash Wednesday, where the traditional Anglican Ash Wednesday service, with imposition of ashes, will be observed.
+Lenten opportunities:

 - Pray at St. Thomas Chapel: Pilgrims may use the St. Thomas Chapel for silent prayer and reflection during regular hours.
 Often, visitors bring a special passage to medidate on.
 In the chapel there are also copies of the Book of Common Prayer, which includes the Ash Wednesday liturgy.
 The chapel is open daily from 9 to 5 p.m., or by request.